psf/the-invisibles/content/english/conduct/_index.md

 # Attributions

-Language was incorporated from [PSF Code of Conduct](https://www.python.org/psf/conduct/), which was This Code of Conduct was forked from the example policy from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](https://www.python.org/psf/conduct/#:~:text=Geek%20Feminism%20wiki%2C%20created%20by%20the%20Ada%20Initiative%20and%20other%20volunteers), which is under a [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
+Language was incorporated from [PSF Code of Conduct](https://www.python.org/psf/conduct/), which was forked from the example policy from the [Geek Feminism wiki, created by the Ada Initiative and other volunteers](https://www.python.org/psf/conduct/#:~:text=Geek%20Feminism%20wiki%2C%20created%20by%20the%20Ada%20Initiative%20and%20other%20volunteers), which is under a [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).